acl-dev/open-coroutine/core/docs/en/monitor.md

 The coroutine occupies scheduling threads for a long time in two scenarios: getting stuck in heavy computing or syscall.
 The following only solves the problem of getting stuck in heavy computing.

+## What is monitor?

+The `monitor` mod implements the `preemptive` feature for open-coroutine, which allows the coroutine to be preempted when it is running for a long time.

 ## How it works